 The immediate neighbouring properties are mostly detached brick built bungalows similar to this property.
-The ridge height of neighbouring property No. 14 Seal Road has been increased in height however planning records are not available for this property.
 The wider street scene is more varied, with two storey properties to the east of the site and a mix of materials (brick and render).

 POLICY BACKGROUND